Kitti's hog-nosed bat: Description

 The bat's upperparts are reddish-brown or grey, while the underside is generally paler.
 The wings are relatively large and darker in colour, with long tips that allow the bat to hover.
-The second digit of the wing is made of a single short phalanx.
-And the humerus has an increased number of locking tubercles on its head and beyond.
+The second digit of the wing is made of a single short phalanx, and the humerus has an increased number of locking tubercles on its head and beyond.
 There is a considerable fusion in the axial skeleton, concerning the thoracic (three posterior vertebrae), lumbar (two posterior) and sacral (all) sections.
 The bat has particularly slender legs, with rather thin fibula.
 Despite having two caudal vertebrae, Kitti's hog-nosed bat has no visible tail.
 There is a large web of skin between the hind legs (the uropatagium) which may assist in flying and catching insects, although there are no tail bones or calcars to help control it in flight.

-Range, habitat and diversity
+Range and habitat

 Kitti's hog-nosed bat occupies limestone caves along rivers within dry evergreen or deciduous forests.
 In Thailand, it is restricted to a small region of the Tenasserim Hills in Sai Yok District, Kanchanaburi Province, within the drainage basin of the Khwae Noi River.
 While Sai Yok National Park in the Dawna Hills contains much of the bat's range, some Thai populations occur outside the park and are therefore unprotected.

 Since the 2001 discovery of a single individual in Myanmar, at least nine separate sites have been identified in the limestone outcrops of the Dawna and Karen Hills outside the Thanlwin, Ataran, and Gyaing Rivers of Kayin and Mon States.
 The Thai and Myanmar populations are morphologically identical, but their echolocation calls are distinct.
 It is not known whether the two populations are reproductively isolated.

-Despite its restricted geographical range and specialized habitat requirements, Kitti's hog-nosed bat exhibits remarkable genetic diversity within its populations.
-Molecular analyses using microsatellite markers have revealed moderate levels of genetic differentiation among cave roosts in Thailand and Myanmar, suggesting historical isolation and limited gene flow between populations.